SoundExchange: Satellite radio

 streaming services to other cable/satellite TV providers.

 Webcasting

 The CRB judges established webcasting rates (per song, per listener) on December 16, 2015, for the 2016–2020 term – $0.0017 for non-subscription performances and $0.0020 for subscription performances for commercial webcasters in 2017, with rates for each subsequent year adjusted upward or downward, according to the Consumer Price Index for the year.
 As of 2018, webcasting rates were $0.0018 for non-subscription services and $0.0023 for subscription services.

-Advocacy efforts

-SoundExchange is an advocate for the reform of U.S. music licensing laws, seeking to ensure that music creators earn fair market value for their work when it is used on any music platform.
-During the 115th Congress, SoundExchange actively supported the Fair Play Fair Pay Act of 2017 (H.R.1836) and the CLASSICS Act (H.R.3301).
-It is a founding member of musicFIRST, a coalition of organizations representing musicians, recording artists, managers, music businesses, and performance rights advocates.

 Projects and initiatives

 In March 2016 SoundExchange introduced an online service to allow music services to locate metadata for 20 million sound recordings in its database.
 The service allows users to search SoundExchange's database of international standard recording rates, unique identifiers for sound recordings.

 In January 2018 the SoundExchange subsidiary SXWorks launched NOI (Notice of Intention) Lookup.
 It allows songwriters and publishers to search a U.S. copyright database which indexes "Address Unknown" notices, the term used when a music service files an intention to use a musical work, but claims that they cannot locate the copyright owner.
 A free tool, it allows copyright owners to identify their work.
 In 2017, an average of 2.5 million monthly address unknown NOI filings were submitted to the US Copyright Office by music services.